 Tandy Radio Shack TRS-80 Pocket Computer PC-3

-Best of all, despite its considerably smaller size, it is still a Pocket Computer with Punch; how much Punch is currently a matter of some research and debate, however.
-Most resources agree that its clock speed is 576kHz, a nice bump over the PC-1, except that the (admittedly embryonic) PC-1251 MESS driver insists on a more pedestrian 192.
-Tandy also in their official specifications for the units insisted that an additional 0.2K of RAM was present in the total, an assertion that appears in no other references; it isn't at all clear where this is coming from, although it may possibly represent a contribution from whatever RAM is buried in the display controller.
-(The memory specs I have presented are purely based on RAM chip presence.)
+Best of all, despite its considerably smaller size, it is still a Pocket Computer with Punch.
+Its clock speed runs at a comparatively zippier 576kHz, a nice bump over the PC-1, and the RAM was decent for the time.
+Oddly, Tandy in their official specifications for the units insisted that an additional 0.2K of RAM was present in the total; it isn't at all clear where this came from, although it may represent a contribution from whatever RAM is buried in the display controller.

 Whatever the real numbers, it did the job and it fit in your pocket.
 The PC-3 took all the PC-1's best features, including the screen, reservable keys and definable keys, and put them into a faster, smaller and sleeker package.
 Free memory was about the same, but didn't get any worse for size, and in 1983 the MSRP of $99.95 was a steal.
 In addition, the PC-3 had an upwardly compatible BASIC, strongly based on many facets of the PC-2's -- while tapes saved on a PC-1 could be read into a PC-3 as-is, PC-3 programs could take advantage of added support for READ/DATA/RESTORE, WAIT, RANDOM, INKEY$ and PASSword protection, while DEBUG was changed out for the more typical TRON/TROFF.
 Strings and array support were greatly improved with a new two-dimensional DIM, and arrays other than A() were independent and did not alias other variables (but the only array that could be used as a second subscript was, strangely, A()); in addition, DIM not only controlled array size but allowed string expansion with constructions like DIM B$(3)*12, which creates four (0-3) 12-character strings.
 Strings defaulted to 16 characters, but could be as long as 80.
 The glitch with 2-D array subscripting must have escaped the notice of the manual authors because it was hastily published on an easily-misplaced slip of paper after the manual's initial publication.